Baggage: Only Good For Vacation, Part 2 of 3

 Following the castle visit, I was on the road again for another 2 hours.
 The land was so beautiful that I didn't want music to distract my attention, so for most of the journey, the radio was off.

 After "California Love" playing incessantly in my head for days straight, I'm not embarrassed to admit that when I did listen to the radio, I listened to retro roadtrip music for a change of pace.
-Ok, maybe I feel a little dorky, but Steely Dan...not hating it!
+Steely Dan, anyone?

 By the time I arrived to Carmel, I was tired (mostly from fear of driving off a cliff) and hungry.
-I settled into my room before venturing out into the chilly night air to get something warm to eat.
+I settled into my room before venturing out into the chilly night air to get something to eat.
 I wound up at a neighborhood spot where I had soup and salad, a pairing I've been hopelessly addicted to my whole adult life.
-The name of the restaurant evades my memory, but I remember their homemade ranch dressing.
-Delicious!
+The name of the restaurant evades my memory, but their homemade ranch dressing was the bomb!

 Since my only plan in Carmel was to relax, I went back to my AirBnB home, took a hot shower, opened the window for cold air, and curled up with a book, "Everyday Grace" by Marianne Williamson.